-Molina evaluates office sites as applicable, to ensure that Members have safe and appropriate access to the office site.
-This includes but is not limited to, ease of entry into the building, accessibility of space within the office site, and ease of access for patients with physical disabilities.
+Molina ensures that participated providers maintain safe and appropriate physical access to their office sites in compliance with the Americans with Disabilities Act (ADA) of 1990.
+This includes, but is not limited to, ease of entry into the building, accessibility of space within the office, and access for patients with physical disabilities.
+Physical access should include features such as ramps, elevators, modified restrooms, and designated parking spaces close to the facility.